All steps

 The logistics - done ethically

 In practice, busy professors often ask the student to prepare a first draft that the referee then edits, personalises and signs.
-This is common and acceptable as long as the professor genuinely reviews, revises and endorses the content - the final letter must reflect their honest assessment, not a fabrication you wrote and they rubber-stamped without reading.
-Never forge a signature or submit a letter the referee has not actually approved; universities do verify letters, and a fake reference can void your entire application and blacklist you.
+This is common and acceptable as long as the professor genuinely reviews, revises and endorses the content - the final letter should reflect their honest assessment, not a fabrication you wrote and they rubber-stamped without reading.
+Never forge a signature or submit a letter the referee has not actually approved; inaccuracies in a reference letter can lead to rejection risk.

 If you do draft it to save your referee time, keep it honest and specific, then hand it over and let them change whatever they wish.
 Provide them your CV, transcript and study plan so they have the material to write from.